cybersi/icp-guides/Hello_World.md

 Create and top up cycles wallet as described [here](DFX_Wallet.md).

-Deploy your project to the IC network:
+Deploy your project on the IC network:

 ```shell
 dfx deploy --network ic